unitrq/hirpc/README.md

 `Endpoint` public methods are synchronized using `sync.RWMutex` so it's safe to `Register` and `Unregister` services at runtime.

 ### HTTP request handling
-In order to handle incoming http requests, `Endpoint` uses `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concurrently or sequentially.
+In order to handle incoming http requests, `Endpoint` requires `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concurrently or sequentially.

 `Endpoint` starts by decoding request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation. `CallRequest` tells `Endpoint` which method of which service caller is looking for, provides method to decode raw parameter data into pointer to specific type instance and constructor for protocol-level response object.